virginiagarciaalonso/ttw_practice/README.md

 # ttw_practice
-Activity from Book Dashboard Nov 2023
+Activity from The Turing Way Book Dashboard Nov 2023